-The tribe is issuing 2019 permits for a minimum duration of 3 nights.
+The tribe issues permits for a minimum duration of 3 nights.

 This means that if you get a reservation starting on Monday, you will pay a minimum of $300 ($100/night for your minimum 3 nights stay).
 If you get a reservation starting on Wednesday, you will pay a minimum of $325 ($100/night for Wed. and Thurs. and $125 for Friday).

 *Note, this price includes taxes and fees but is subject to change at the tribe’s discretion.

 To make reservations at the lodge, the only hotel near Havasu Falls, call (928) 448-2111.
 The Havasupai Lodge is in the village of Supai, Arizona which is about a 2 mile hike away from Havasu Falls.
 The Lodge offers basic accommodations.

 Reservations at the lodge are already booked for 2019.
 Reservations for 2020 will come available on June 1.

 There is no kitchen or food provided at the lodge.
 You’ll need to come prepared to provide all your own meals.
 You can get food from the Supai Café (burger, fries, hot dogs, fry bread, tacos, sodas, etc) or from the Supai grocery store, located in the village.
 Hours can occasionally be unpredictable at both the cafe and the store.
 Due to the remote location of the village, the prices are quite expensive.